-Monitoring and Amending the Budget: The Director of Federal & State Accountability will closely monitor campus and program budgets on a monthly basis to ensure that expenditures remain within the budget.
-If it is determined that a budget amendment must be made, the Director of Federal & State Accountability will ensure that the budget change will not exceed the maximum allowable budget variation.
+Monitoring and Amending the Budget: The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will closely monitor campus and program budgets on a monthly basis to ensure that expenditures remain within the budget.
+If it is determined that a budget amendment must be made, the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will ensure that the budget change will not exceed the maximum allowable budget variation.
 If deemed necessary, the budget amendment will go through the District Educational Improvement Council for approval before submission.
 The District Improvement Plan will be adjusted as necessary.

-Monitoring and Amending the Program Description: The Director of Federal & State Accountability will meet with principals and program managers at the beginning, middle, and end of year to review program activities.
+Monitoring and Amending the Program Description: The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will meet with principals and program managers at the beginning, middle, and end of year to review program activities.
 If it is determined that changes to the approved grant application are recommended, the changes will be reviewed by the appropriate team, such as the District Educational Improvement Council, for approval.
-Upon approval, the Director of Federal & State Accountability will submit the grant amendment.
+Upon approval, the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will submit the grant amendment.